kumbangheracles/contact-app/README.md

 # Contact App

 ## Description
 Contact App is my first project aimed at managing a contact list with CRUD (Create, Read, Update, Delete) features.
-This application is built using **EJS** for the frontend and **Express.js with MySQL** for the backend.
+This application is built using **EJS** for the frontend and **Express.js with MongoDB** for the backend.

 ## Features
 - Add new contacts